Sweet Sulphur Springs: Hotel

 The Indiana Statistics Bureau reported in 1898 that the hotel had a capacity of 100 and received 450 guests annually.
 Later reports describe the hotel as being able to accommodate up to 80 guests in 40 rooms.
 It had six bathrooms and a bath house.
 The water from the springs was pumped by a gasoline engine into tanks to supply the hotel.
-The hotel also had amenities such as a pool and billiard room, dining hall, croquet and picnic grounds, dancing hall and bowling alley.
+The hotel also had amenities such as a pool, billiard room, dining hall, croquet and picnic grounds, dancing hall and bowling alley.
 In 1903, geologist Willis Blatchley reported that the hotel operated from June 1 to October 1.

 During its operation, it became a popular destination in the region, with visitors traveling from Louisville, St. Louis and Evansville, as well as other points on the 'Air Line' Railway.
 The resort was said to have waters equal to those at French Lick, a nearby resort in Orange County, Indiana.
 The main attraction of the hotel was the supposed medicinal property of the water, but "big meetings" were said to have taken place at the hotel as well.

 The hotel burned down around (Note: One article reports that the fire was discovered at 2:00PM while another reports 2:30PM) 2 p.m. on June 10, 1914, the result of a fire starting in the kitchen.
 The Huntingburgh Independent reported that the fire was caused by a 'defective kitchen flue' and that by the time the fire had been discovered, it had spread too far to extinguish.
 The hotel was estimated with a value of $25,000, but was only insured for $10,000 and owners Mr. and Mrs. Charles Fisher never rebuilt the hotel.